Macroeconomic Dynamics

 Macroeconomic Dynamics is a peer-reviewed academic journal covering macroeconomics.
 The editor-in-chief is William A. Barnett (University of Kansas) and it is published by Cambridge University Press.
-It was established in 1997 with a frequency of 4 issues per year, but it later moved to a frequency of 8 issues per year.
+It was established in 1997 with a frequency of 4 issues per year, but through the years the issues per year increased, and the journal has published 8 issues a year since 2013.
 In addition to regular scientific articles, the journal occasionally publishes interviews with leading scholars in economics.